-To get started with your OpenVPN integration, you’ll need to:
+To get started with Duo for OpenVPN, you’ll need to:

 - Sign up for a Duo account

-- Create a new OpenVPN integration to get an integration key, secret key, and API hostname.
+- Log in to the Duo Admin Panel and create a new OpenVPN application to get an integration key, secret key, and API hostname.
 (See Getting Started for help.)

-- Download the OpenVPN integration package from our duo_openvpn GitHub respository
+- Download the Duo OpenVPN package from our duo_openvpn GitHub respository

 This integration communicates with Duo’s service on TCP port 443.
 Also, we do not recommend locking down your firewall to individual IP addresses, since these may change over time to maintain our service’s high availability.